-Secretary and any grantee under this section shall not take into consideration or reduce the amount provided to any applicant for assistance from the grantee where such applicant applied for and was approved, but declined assistance related to such major disasters that occurred in 2014, 2015, 2016, and 2017 from the Small Business Administration under section 7(b) of the Small Business Act (15 U.S.C.
+All CDBG-DR grants for electrical power system improvements under the Appropriations Act are subject to the requirement under the tenth provision following the Community Development Fund heading of Pub.
+L. 115-123 (Declined Loans Provision) and the requirements for its implementation in the 2019 DOB Notice.
+The Declined Loan Provision states: "Provided further, that with respect to any such duplication of benefits, the Secretary and any grantee under this section shall not take into consideration or reduce the amount provided to any applicant for assistance from the grantee where such applicant applied for and was approved, but declined assistance related to such major disasters that occurred in 2014, 2015, 2016, and 2017 from the Small Business Administration under section 7(b) of the Small Business Act (15 U.S.C.
 636(b))."
 According to Section 312 of the Stafford Act in the Disaster Recovery Reform Act (Pub.
-L. 115-254, Division D), for disasters occurring between 2016 and 2021, a loan is not a duplication of other forms of financial assistance, as long as all Federal assistance is used for a loss suffered as a result of a major disaster or emergency.
+L. 115-254, Division D), for disasters occurring between 2016 and 2021, a loan is not a duplication of other forms of financial assistance, provided that all Federal assistance is used toward a loss suffered as a result of a major disaster or emergency.